freenas/freenas-docs/userguide/tn_initial.rst

 Accessing the Administrative GUI
 --------------------------------

-Once the system has an IP address, enter that address into a graphical web browser from a computer capable of accessing the network containing the %brand% system.
+After the system has an IP address, enter that address into a graphical web browser from a computer on the same network as the
+%brand% system.
 A prompt appears to enter the password for the *root* user, as shown in
 :numref:`Figure %s <tn_login1>`.